brotatotes/bht-automation/bht gen 1/Mark/Chapter 8/Mark 8 7 bht.md

 # Mark 8:7 Commentary Help Text

 ## BHT:
 Henry Alford observes the "fascinating interplay of correction and confusion" within the verse as reflected in the variations found in the principal manuscripts.
 Similarly, he highlights the challenges in interpreting the passage due to textual discrepancies.
 John Gill notes that the fishes were not overlooked but rather blessed by Jesus.
-Meanwhile, Archibald T Robertson points out the distinction between Mark and Matthew's accounts, with Mark mentioning the fishes separately and possibly served after the bread.
+Meanwhile, Archibald T. Robertson points out the distinction between Mark and Matthew's accounts, with Mark mentioning the fishes separately and possibly served after the bread.
 Overall, these commentators shed light on the complexities and nuances of this Bible verse.

 ## Choicest Commentary Quotes:
 ### Henry Alford: